az4mary/business_review/projects/zyne-homepage/patch/uniform-font-asset.md

 ## 4. Mandatory Verification Report Format

+Open the file "D:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage\patch\uniform-font-asset-report.md” and write report in the below requested format.
+Reply `DONE` in the chat conversation after you have updated the file with your comment.

 You must fill out and submit this exact verification report upon completing the implementation steps:

 ```markdown